jdybuncio/data-science-and-the-supreme-court/README.md

 > The secret to successful advocacy, is simply to get the court to ask your opponent more questions.”
 - Chief Justice Roberts [source](https://www.nytimes.com/2009/05/26/us/26bar.html?smid=nytcore-ios-share)

-There is a belief, that was even echoed by the current Chief Justice, although playfully,that the difference in questions one side receives relative to another is a predictor of a Supreme Court Case's outcome.
-The work in this repository does not find this to be the case.
+There is a belief, that was even echoed by the current Chief Justice, that the difference in questions one side receives relative to another is a predictor of a Supreme Court Case's outcome.
+I did find this feature to be one of my most prevalent in my best Random Forest Model, but the work in this repository does not find that a model using this feature is any better than a Petitioner always wins strategy.

 I find that the largest predictor of a Supreme Court Case's outcome is which side brings the case to the Court which logically fits due to the nature that doing so requires 4 votes by the Justices to be Granted, and then only 5 votes to end up winning the Case.

+I did run some tests where, instead of optimizing for an F-1 Score, I optimized for Accuracy and I did find that I could create a model which has an Accuracy on the Test Set of 67% (F1-Score: 0.77, Recall: .87, Precision: .68).
+This is closer in line of what I see studies quoting, which is that they can predict the outcome of a case at around 65-70% accuracy [source](https://fivethirtyeight.com/features/how-to-read-the-mind-of-a-supreme-court-justice/).
+I find these studies to be misleading due to the fact that 63% of the time the Petitioner side wins and while one can get to a model which improves upon that accuracy, it is a question of if Accuracy is a good metric to optimize for.

+For example: which model would one rather have:

+**Petitioner Always Win's Strategy**
+* Recall - the percentage of Petitioner wins  that I accurately predict, to be **1,00**.
+* Precision -  the percentage of Petitioner Win predictions are actually cases where they Win, to be **0.63**

+or

+**Model @ 67% Accuracy**
+* Recall - the percentage of Petitioner wins  that I accurately predict, to be **0.87**.
+* Precision -  the percentage of Petitioner Win predictions are actually cases where they Win, to be **0.68**

-The dataset I used only consists of Oral Arguments which is limiting given that they are usually 1 hour timed sessions, and a lot about a case is decided outside of the room during that time.
-But it is appealing to try to leverage this data in some way given its publicly available nature.
-In future work, I would like to expand this to see if I could leverage oral arguments to predict a certain Justice's vote and I would also look to supplement this datasource by adding a category of a broad topic which I could tie to each case.
+In terms of future work, the dataset I used only consists of Oral Arguments which is limiting given that they are usually 1 hour timed sessions, and a lot about a case is decided outside of the room during that time.
+Butm it is appealing to try to leverage this data in some way given its publicly available nature, of an otherwise, opaque process.
+In future work, I would like to expand this to see if I could leverage oral arguments to predict a certain Justice's vote and I would also look to supplement this datasource by adding a category which I could tie to each case.

 [Back to Top](#Table-of-Contents)